npm/npm-registry-couchapp/README.md

 To synchronize from the public npm registry to your private registry, create a replication task from http://isaacs.ic.ht/registry --> local database registry.
-This can be done through the CouchBase administrative UI or via an HTTP call to '/_replicate like so:
+This can be done through Futon (the CouchDB administrative UI) or via an HTTP call to '/_replicate like so:

     curl -X POST -H "Content-Type:application/json" \
         http://localhost:5984/_replicate -d \